bioinfologics/w2rap/README.md

 FastQC shows we have 2,519,142 PE reads of length 300bp providing 2,519,142 * 300 * 2 = 1,511,485,200 bp coverage
 The [S. cerevisiae genome] (http://www.biology-pages.info/G/GenomeSizes.html) is ~12.5 Mb which means we have 1,511,485,200 / 12,495,682 = 121x genome coverage

-b) Use KAT hist to generate a kmer histogram to estimate kmer coverage
+b) Use KAT hist to generate a kmer histogram to estimate kmer coverage.
+The histogram shows us how often kmers appear in reads 1 and 2,

 ```
 kat hist -o scer_pe_hist -h 80 -t 8 -m 27 -H 100000000 scer_pe_R?.fastq
 ```
 <img src="images/scer_pe_hist.png"  width="500" height="400">

+We can see that as the frequency approaches zero, the number of distinct kmers increases significantly, these kmers are from erroneous reads.
+There is a relatively symmetrical distribution, centered at approximately 80, with a reasonably small variance.
+Hence, the estimated kmer coverage is equal to 80.

-c) Use KAT comp to create a density plot comparing read 1 and read 2
+c) Use KAT comp to create a density plot comparing read 1 and read 2.

 ```
 kat comp -o scer_pe_R1vsR2 -n -t 8 -m 27 -H 100000000 -I 100000000 scer_pe_R1.fastq scer_pe_R2.fastq
 ```
 <img src="images/scer_pe_R1vsR2-main.mx.density.png"  width="500" height="400">

+This allows us to compare kmer representations from each read set.
+These should be roughly equal, and in this case they are, as indicated by the yellow peak towards the center.

-d)  Download the S. cerevisiae [reference] (http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/), map reads and generate a SAM file.
+d)  To enable a more detailed assessment of the quality of the reads, download the S. cerevisiae [reference] (http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/), map the reads to it, and generate a SAM file.

 ```
 bwa index -p scer_ref -a bwtsw ref/S288C_reference_sequence_R64-2-1_20150113.fsa
 bwa mem -SP -t 8 scer_ref scer_pe_R?.fastq > pe2ref.sam
 ```

-e) Generate an insert size histogram to check the insert size and shape of the distribution.
+e) From the SAM file generated above, we can obtain an insert size histogram to check the insert size and the shape of the distribution.

 ```
 grep -v ‘@SQ' pe2ref.sam | grep -v '@PG' | awk -v binsize=20 '{if ($5>40) {if ($9>0) {print int($9/binsize)}else{print int($9/binsize*-1)}}}' | sort -n | uniq -c | awk -v binsize=20 '{print $2*binsize","$1}' > pe2ref.is
 ```
 <img src="images/yeast_pe.png" width="550" height="400">

+We can se that the insert sizes are roughly symmetrically distributed around 500.
+The distribution is quite wide, so a lot of pairs will have an insert size which varies quite far from the average, but we should be able to obtain a reasonable assembly from these reads.

 ### 2) Contigging

 Use the w2rap-contigger to generate contigs from the PE reads.
-You need to create a new directory for the intermediate and output files.

-The current version of the w2rap contigger runs in 7 steps.
-By default the contigger will run each of these steps in order, not dumping unnecessary intermediate files.
-You can use the `--from_step` and `--to_step` options to start from and finish after particular steps.
-When run this way, the contigger will read the output files from the previous step and dump the necessary files for the next step to run.
-If you want to dump the output of every step you can use the `--dump_all 1` option.
+The current version of the w2rap contigger runs in 7 steps:

 Step # | Description | Outputs